Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: RELATED WORK

 One of the main challenges in enabling dynamic soaring on a real vehicle is estimating the highly uncertain wind field.
 Estimating a global, time-averaged wind field is challenging because it primarily depends on direct, in-situ measurements, with wind gusts and sensor noise compounding the problem.
 In \cite{suys_autonomous_2023}, orographic soaring in a wind tunnel is demonstrated. \cite{bronz_simultaneous_2023} evaluates onboard wind estimates by comparing a ground-based Doppler lidar against wind estimates acquired by a quadrotor and an onboard multi-hole probe-based wind estimate. \cite{mckenna_online_2023} considers the uncertainty of the wind estimates by incorporating the estimation uncertainty online for the trajectory optimization problem. \cite{lawrance2011path} use Gaussian processes to model the uncertainty of the wind field.

-In this work, we use a robust trajectory optimization approach to ensure that the optimized trajectory is robust to wind estimation errors.
-For tracking, we use \iac{INDI} similar to~\cite{Tal}, where we show that the system is approximately differentially flat.
+\revision[ In this work, we use a robust trajectory optimization approach to ensure that the optimized trajectory is robust to wind estimation errors.
+For tracking, we use \iac{INDI} similar to~\cite{Tal}, where we show that the system is approximately differentially flat.]{ In this work, we take a different path by employing a \textit{robust} strategy in both planning and control.
+A robust trajectory optimizer and \iac{INDI} tracking controller similar to~\cite{Tal} to ensure that the planned trajectories remain dynamically feasible, provide energy gain and can be tracked accurately in spite of significant, unknown perturbations in the wind field. }